etherscan-io/bitshares.foundation/_workers/2020-02-bitshares-ui.md

 Duties are to sync and review progress and discuss priorities for inter-team efforts.
 This is paid by the core worker, if voted in.

+### **bench (@froooze)**

+*   Main Duties: Unit and integration testing, Bug reports and development
+*   Development Experience: Webdesign since 2005, active BitShares community member since 2017 with engineer background in mechatronic systems
+*   Languages: HTML, CSS, PHP, Python, SQL and recently JS with React

+Duties include testing of release candidates and development builds, writing of bug reports as reported through GitHub issues and development.

+### **ety001**

+*   Main Duties: Development and facilitation of communication with chinese community
+*   Development Experience: Former software engineer at Institue of Computing Technology Chinese Academy of Sciences, now freelancer for web development and focusing on Graphene-based and related blockchains and tools.

 ### **Developers (Misc)**

-Both committed developers (Magnus and Stefan) will coordinate efforts to follow prioritization of issues for the current release based on requirements needed for following the schedule set.
+All committed developers will coordinate efforts to follow prioritization of issues for the current release based on requirements needed for following the schedule set.
 At the start and end of all milestones the developers should make sure they follow the plan set out for them.
 Bounties are not free for all, and in case there are applicants only hand-picked motivated developers that finish the tasks will be added.
 Failure to finish within the agreed timeline may result in loss of compensation.